 To be of relevance, content provided by the Strategy Manager will cross three dimensions of time:

 - The past: strategic decision making today will be considerably enhanced when informed by relevant, accurate and unbiased knowledge from the past ideally generated from a formal organisational learning system.
 This is supported by informal processes enabling the interpretation and reinterpretation of hindsight

 - The present: provision of constant and continually updated information concerning:

 - the monitoring of progress towards the implementation of strategic decisions already taken as well as,

 - the continual monitoring of risk factors including the potential consequence of emerging opportunities or threats that have the potential to positively or adversely impact the firm's immediate levels of performance; that is to continually boost the firm's capacity to respond to emerging insight

 - The future: deliberate design of, and engagement in activities leading to the invention and implementation of new futures.
-This is enabled through knowledge inspired empowerment of key decision makers intent upon the prosponsive introduction of innovative, growth oriented opportunity conceptualised through intuition, and formalised through the combined measures of evidence and a strength in strategic foresight.
+This is enabled through knowledge inspired empowerment of key decision makers intent upon the introduction of innovative, growth oriented opportunity conceptualised through intuition, and formalised through the combined measures of evidence and a strength in strategic hindsight, insight and foresight.